CharityCompassionCoin-CCC/tronsr-template/SERVER_CONFIGURATION.md

 Multiple IP's (IPs also may vary at times besides mainnet witness based node)

-Server buildout is located in Northampton, Massachusetts, United States, and in Huntington Massachusetts, United States.
+Server buildout is located private undisclosed locations.

 --------